JereKuusela/valheim-infinity_hammer/publish/README.md

 # Changelog

 - v1.19
+	- Adds a new paramater `type` to the `hammer` command to filter by object type.
 	- Renames commands `hammer_scale* build` to `hammer_zoom*`.
 	- Renames commands `hammer_scale* command` to `hammer_zoom_cmd*`.
 	- Adds new commands `hammer_scale*` and  `hammer_´scale_cmd*` to directly set the scale.